dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/texture-removed-binary-image-unit.md

 # TextureRemovedBinaryImageUnit

-The `TextureRemovedBinaryImageUnit` class represents a unit that contains a texture-removed binary image.
+The `TextureRemovedBinaryImageUnit` class extends the `IntermediateResultUnit` class and represents a texture-removed binary image unit.

 ## Definition